 Insects, lizards & other small animals: Yuquiyú is a glamorous camping, or “glamping,” destination — a chance to experience nature in comfort.
 You need to be aware that the rainforest’s web of life includes mosquitoes and other insects.
 Keeping their numbers at bay are harmless animals, such as singing tree frogs (known as “coquís”), lizards and spiders.
 At times, a small number of those creatures may be inside your treehouse (typically a couple of small lizards).
 If you are uncomfortable with that possibility, Yuquiyú would not be a suitable choice.

-Screens & repellent: The sleeping area of each treehouse is fully screened (older photos do not show the screens).
+Screens & repellents: The sleeping area of each treehouse is fully screened (older photos do not show the screens).
 There are no bothersome insects from dawn to dusk.
 From dusk to dawn, you can close the doors and windows — the wooden louvers let air in and the screens keep insects out.
 But, to better appreciate the gentle breezes and sounds of the rainforest at night, leave the doors and windows open.
-Even though we have few mosquitoes, you can reduce the risk of a bite by showering before going to bed and by applying the natural insect repellent that we provide.
+Even though we have few mosquitoes, you can reduce the risk of a bite by showering before going to bed and by applying the Repel Plant-Based Lemon Eucalyptus repellent or the Cutter Backwoods DEET-based repellent that we provide.
+Cutter Backwoods is more effective and longer lasting.
+Wind also is effective against mosquitoes.
+Set your floor fan to medium or high speed.

 Other lodgings: If our retreat isn’t for you or we don’t have space available on the dates you need, you are likely to find the perfect lodging at ElYunque.com, ElYunqueInns.com or YunqueHotelito.com, which feature small, owner-operated hostelries near El Yunque National Forest.